-Dealing With The Emotional Turmoil That Is Getting Rejected
+How To Deal With The Emotional Turmoil Of Getting Rejected

-The trauma in the brain that’s felt and experienced by getting punched in the face, to seeing your ex with someone that you despise, records the same degree of pain.
+The trauma in the brain that’s felt and experienced, by seeing for instance your ex with someone you despise, records the same degree of pain.

 Rejection Hurts